PrivistirescuDenis/Myfirstproject/new.md

 More text.

-Facem commit singurei.
+facem commit singurei.
 More text, more text, more text.